-In collaboration with BNL, coordinate the development of the Generalized Nuclear Data (GND) format as a proposed successor format for ENDF.
+In collaboration with BNL, coordinate the development of the Generalized Nuclear Data Structure (GNDS) format as a proposed successor format for ENDF.

-Convert LLNL's 'Charged Particle Library' to ENDF format for targets up to A=7, to make candidates for inclusion in ENDF/B-VIII when/if they are improvements on existing evaluations there
+Finish converting LLNL's 'Charged Particle Library' to ENDF format for targets up to A=7, to make candidates for inclusion in ENDF/B-VIII when/if they are improvements on existing evaluations.

-Perform R-matrix fits for proton and alpha particles incident on medium-mass nuclei (16 < A < 50), to accurately describe low-energy resonances.
-The resulting parameter sets will be converted to MF=2 format, to make candidates for future ENDF/B-VIII evaluations.
+Perform R-matrix fits for proton and alpha particles incident on selected medium-mass nuclei (4 < A < 50), to accurately describe low-energy resonances and make candidates for future ENDF/B-VIII evaluations.
+Translate R-matrix evaluation parameters between those of fitting codes to and from GNDS and ENDF libraries.